Pin-OS/mkosi/mkosi.md

   system), `gpt_squashfs` (similar, but with a squashfs file system), `plain_squashfs` (a plain squashfs file system without a partition table).

+`DiskPadding=`, `--disk-padding=`

+: Takes a size in bytes for the resulting disk image to pad.
+The specified numeric value may be suffixed with K, M, G to indicate kilo-, mega- and gigabytes (all to the base of 1024).
+This applies to output formats gpt_ext4, gpt_xfs, gpt_btrfs.
+Defaults to 0.

 `ManifestFormat=`, `--manifest-format=`

 : The manifest format type or types to generate.
 A comma-delimited